 Here they are from the neighbor’s side of the fence.
 The owners of this property are out of state and you can tell that these trees are certainly causing damage to this property.
 They have branches resting on the roof.
 You can hear the squirell infestation from our yard not to mention the roof damage!
+In such a case entrust it only to a reliable commercial roofing contractor.
 I think the owners were pleased we were taking the initiative to get these torn down.
 They split the cost of removal but it’s nice to have someone else schedule and plan the whole thing.
 The crew would also have needed to use our driveway regardless.

 They used a little bob-cat to drag all the branches down the driveway to the chipper on the street.
 We had to get to work so we didn’t get to watch them.

 I’m not sure it necessarily looks better.
 We do have a much less restricted view of the neighbors but it was a necessary step.
 The sugar maple will fill out to the right and we can add a smaller tree decidedly on our property to help give a little more privacy.

 I’m hoping we won’t even notice they are gone once the trees have leafed out.
 Soon!